AudreyLL88/MS3__Sante/README.md

 * In your profile page, is the "Your cocktail" section displayed?
 * If you haven't submitted any recipe yet, is the message "Wow, such empty." showing ?
-* As a registered user, if you have submitted recipe previously, are the cocktail cards showing ?
+* As a registered user, if you have submitted cocktails previously, are the cocktail cards showing ?
 * Are the buttons "View"(yellow), "Edit"(green), and "Delete"(red) displayed ?
 * Is the picture, name and category of the cocktal showing ?
 * As an admin, are your cocktails as well as all registered user cocktails showing in "Your cocktail" section?
-* As an admin, do you haven "View","Edit" and "Delete" buttons on your recipes and "View" and "Delete" buttons for other users recipes?
+* As an admin, do you haven "View","Edit" and "Delete" buttons on your cocktail recipes and "View" and "Delete" buttons for other users cocktail recipes?

 **Submit a cocktail (Admin/Registered user)**